Easy Guide to Adding a Cookie Banner to Your Website

-The answer to the first question is “probably”.
-And as for the second question, that's what this post is all about!
+The short answer to the first question is ‘probably.’
+As for the second — that’s exactly what this post covers.

-In this post, you'll get a quick primer on whether your site actually needs a cookie consent banner.
-Then, we'll share a step-by-step tutorial for how you can use Getsitecontrol to create a cookie consent banner for your site without any special knowledge.
+Below, you'll get a quick primer on whether your site actually needs a cookie consent banner.
+Then, we'll share a step-by-step tutorial on how to create a cookie consent banner for your site for free and without any special knowledge.

 You’ll be able to create a banner that slides in from the side of the screen 👇

-… or appears as a compact floating bar at the top or bottom of the page:
+… or appears as a compact floating bar at the top or bottom of the screen.

 The purpose of a cookie banner is to get informed consent to use cookies before visitors start using your site.